 - send you news and communications about the services you have expressed an interest in

-- use your email address for survey purposes via a third party organization
+- use your email address for survey purposes via a third party organisation

 Where your data is stored

 We store your data on our secure servers in the EU.
-It may also be stored outside of Europe, where it could be viewed by our staff or suppliers.
+It may also be stored outside of Europe, with the necessary security measures, where it could be viewed by our staff or suppliers.
 By submitting your personal data, you agree to this.

 Cross-border data transfers